 Under current law, payments under the Notes are not subject to withholding tax in the Netherlands.
 In the 2017 Dutch Coalition Agreement dated 10 October 2017 (Regeerakkoord 2017 "Vertrouwen in de toekomst"), it was announced that the Netherlands will introduce a new withholding tax on interest paid to low-taxed jurisdictions and in abusive situations.
 In a letter to the Dutch parliament dated 23 February 2018 (the "Letter"), the Under Secretary of Finance announced that it is intended for the withholding tax on interest to be effective from 2021 and that a proposal of law to that effect will be submitted to the Dutch parliament in 2019.
 The Letter mentions that the withholding tax will only be applicable to interest paid within a group to entities that are resident in a jurisdiction with a low statutory rate or a jurisdiction that is included in the EU list of non-cooperative jurisdictions.
-However, the exact scope of the legislation to be proposed is not yet known and, accordingly, the possibility that payments under the Notes will become subject to Dutch withholding tax cannot be excluded.
-If payments under the Notes become subject to Dutch withholding tax under the proposed legislation, the Issuer may be required to pay additional amounts (as set out in Condition 7.1 (Payment without Withholding) of the 2024 Notes and Condition 7.1 (Payment without Withholding) of the 2028 Notes) in which case the Issuer will be entitled to redeem the Notes (as set out in Condition 6.2 (Redemption for Taxation Reasons) of the 2024 Notes and Condition 6.2 (Redemption for Taxation Reasons) of the 2028 Notes).
+However, the exact scope of the legislation to be proposed is not yet known and, accordingly, the possibility that payments under the Notes will become subject to Dutch withholding tax under the proposed legislation, the Issuer may be required to pay additional amounts (as set out in Condition 7.1 (Payment without Withholding) of the Notes) in which case the Issuer will be entitled to redeem the Notes (as set out in Condition 6.2 (Redemption for Taxation Reasons) of the Notes).